frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Output 12: Execution time for LIS solution using Tabulation.*{: class="legend"}

 Ultimately, the choice between memoization and tabulation often comes down to personal preference and specific implementation details.
-Both offer substantial improvements over brute force and are viable options for solving the LIS problem efficiently.
+Both offer substantial improvements over Brute-Force and are viable options for solving the LIS problem efficiently.

 ## Problem 4 Statement: Rod Cutting